-- 845. No submissions made to the Authority have addressed this change to the proposed terms and conditions. - 846.
-Elsewhere in this final decision the Authority has addressed the inclusion of the access request form as part of the terms and conditions and has determined not to oppose this (paragraph 1520 and following).
+853. Elsewhere in this final decision the Authority has addressed the inclusion of the access request form as part of the terms and conditions and has determined not to oppose this (paragraph 1527 and following).
 The Authority does not oppose the access request form being part of the terms and conditions and therefore considers it appropriate that a definition of access request form be included in clause 1 of the terms and conditions.